-After three hours in the sun, the only thing your body really want is an ice cold beer.
-You're in luck.
-Steps from the pier is one of the best places to grab a drink in all of Manhattan Beach - BrewCo.
-Not only does this neighborhood bar have a fantastic craft beer menu, they've got some great bar food to soak it all up with.
-You’re simply not leaving here without getting the nachos.
+After three hours in the sun, the only thing you actually want is an ice cold beer.
+Steps from the beach is one of the best places to grab one in the entire South Bay.
+BrewCo not only has a fantastic stock of local craft beer, but also great bar food to soak it all up with.
+You’re not leaving without getting the nachos.

 MB has always had a solid offering of low-key Mexican joints, but for us, nothing beats El Sombrero.
 The 40-year-old staple only a five minute walk from the beach has dirt cheap prices, a nice little dining room, and the kind of old-school Cali/Mexican food you want after throwing your body against waves all afternoon.
 We’re talking enchiladas, chile rellenos, and all the wet burritos your surfer soul can handle.

 Tower 12 on Hermosa Pier feels like walking into your tzotchke-loving aunt’s beach house, if your tzotchke-loving aunt was cool with having a lot of former fraternity brothers hanging out there all the time.
 It is certainly not low-key here - there’s a big drinking scene on weekends - but you don’t always need relaxing resort vibes.
 Deal with the crowds, find a table, and order a beer and the burger.
 It’s cheesy, meaty, and the only vegetables present are pickles.
 Just the way god intended.